rwieruch/blog_robinwieruch_content/the-soundcloud-client-in-react-redux.md

 {{% chapter_header "Redux" "redux" %}}

-{{% a_blank "Redux" "https://github.com/reactjs/redux" %}} describes itself as predictable state container for JavaScript apps.
+{{% a_blank "Redux" "https://github.com/reactjs/redux" %}} describes itself as predictable state container for JS apps.
 Most of the time you will see Redux coupled with React used in client side applications.
 But it's far more than that.
 Like JavaScript itself is spreading on server side applications or IoT applications, Redux can be used everywhere to have a predictable state container.
 You will see that Redux is not strictly coupled to React, because it has its own module, while you can install another module to {{% a_blank "connect it to the React world" "https://github.com/reactjs/react-redux" %}}.
 There exist modules to {{% a_blank "connect Redux to other frameworks" "https://github.com/angular-redux/ng-redux" %}} as well.
 Moreover the ecosystem around Redux itself is huge.
 Once you dive into it, you can learn tons of new stuff.
 Most of the time it is not only just another library: You have to look behind the facade to grasp which problem it will solve for you.
 Only then you should use it!
 When you don’t run into that problem, don’t use it.
 But be curious what is out there and how people get creative in that ecosystem!

 At this point I want to show some respect to {{% a_blank "Dan Abramov" "https://twitter.com/dan_abramov" %}}, the inventor of Redux, who is not only providing us with a simple yet mature library to control our state, but also showing a huge contribution in the open source community on a daily basis.
 Watch his talk from React Europe 2016 where he speaks about {{% a_blank "the journey of Redux" "https://www.youtube.com/watch?v=uvAXVMwHJXU&amp;index=1&amp;list=PLCC436JpVnK09bZeayg-KeLuHfHgc-tDa" %}} and what made Redux successful.